HITECHCRIME/HC_SG206_Cult_of_Residue_Killlxv_MOTHNODE/README.md

 make up your mind, traces all around what you gonna find

-so it's all forgiven count your blessings all life rest in fervent fever till I make it back seer had a vision, seer knows it all, i can cast a spell every day I'm nearer to the drop of blood on the wall
+so it's all forgiven count your blessings rest in fervent fever till I make it back seer had a vision but seer never sees all that is in life i can cast a spell every day I'm nearer to the drop of blood on the wall